Can you get free solar panels?

 Bottom line

-“Free” solar panels may seem like a great deal at first glance, but you should be cautious and conduct thorough research before dealing with any company that advertises its products this way.
+Be cautious and conduct thorough research before dealing with any company that advertises its products this way.
 Scams abound, including false government incentives and door-to-door salespeople who pressure customers into signing predatory contracts.
-Overall, you’re probably better off switching to solar energy by investing in a quality solar energy system that may pay for itself long-term.
+Overall, you’re probably better off investing in a quality solar energy system that may pay for itself over time.

 Article sources